 The Garry A. Weber Graduate Fellowships are awarded to students in the final phase of dissertation writing in conjunction with a dissertation completion award from the Dean of Research and Graduate Studies.
-Please see the Director of Graduate Studies or the Department Chair for more information on this award.
+Please see the Department Chair for more information on this award.
 A limited number are available each academic year.